nothingnone/Note/notes/Cmake.md

 cmake --build

 # add a lib in a subdir
-# in subdir, new a cmakelist.txt and input -&gt; below
+# in subdir, new a cmakelist.txt and input -> below
 add_library($libname $libsrcname.cpp)
 # in main cmakelist
 # add dir to tree, add include